aws-ia/terraform-aws-eks-blueprints/docs/add-ons/traefik.md

 traefik_ingress_controller_enable = true
 ```

-##### How to test Traefik WebUI
+## How to test Traefik Web UI

-Once the Traefik deployment is successful then run the below command from your mac where you have acces to EKS cluster using kubectl
+Once the Traefik deployment is successful, run the following command from your a local machine which have access to an EKS cluster using kubectl.

 ```
 $ kubectl port-forward svc/traefik -n kube-system 9000:9000
 ```

-Now open the browser from your mac and enter the below URL to access Traefik Web UI
+Now open the browser from your machine and enter the below URL to access Traefik Web UI.

 ```
 http://127.0.0.1:9000/dashboard/